-The distinctive splashes of colour must surely be a piece of modern art, or an example of the photographic technique of “light painting”.
+The distinctive splashes of color must surely be a piece of modern art, or an example of the photographic technique of “light painting”.
 Or, could they be the trademark tracks of electrically charged particles in a bubble chamber?
 On a space theme, how about a time-lapse of the paths of orbiting satellites?

 The answer?
 None of the above.
 In fact, this is a genuine frame that Hubble relayed back from an observing session.